 How to Self-Quarantine

 Usually, any symptoms of COVID-19 appear within 2 weeks or less after an exposure or infection.
-But many people who get this coronavirus, called SARS-CoV-2, don’t have any symptoms.
-So self-quarantine should last for 14 days to allow time to confirm, without testing, that you don’t have it or can't spread it to others.
+But some people who get this coronavirus, called SARS-CoV-2, may not have any symptoms.
+So if you’re unvaccinated and come in contact with someone who tests positive, self-quarantine should last for 5 days to allow time to confirm, without testing, that you don’t have it or can't spread it to others.

 - Stay home unless you absolutely must leave, such as for essential medical appointments